Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Introduction

 \section{Introduction}

 Cryptography is an integral part of our digital world.
-It ensures information security across a variety of domains, from encryption protocols used in applications like web browsers and authentication mechanisms of cloud storages~\cite{Stallings2022CryptoAndNetworkSec} to the foundation for hype technologies like blockchain~\cite{Zhang20Blockchain}.
-Almost any guarantee of trust in the IT world, be it secure data exchange, privacy protection, or the integrity of digital transactions relies heavily upon cryptography~\cite{kessler2003overview}.
+It ensures information security across diverse domains, from encryption protocols securing web traffic and cloud storage authentication~\cite{Stallings2022CryptoAndNetworkSec} to technologies such as blockchain~\cite{Zhang20Blockchain}.
+Almost every guarantee of trust in the IT landscape relies on cryptography~\cite{kessler2019overview}.